Nosenzor/Awesome-CPP/README.md

 * I'd like to add [SYCL](https://www.khronos.org/sycl/) in this list but it's too low level, imo.
 Plus it's not as universal as it should (aim to) be.
 I'd like to see more backends here (Apple wake up!) or a more general one.
 Although it worths to mention the work from [OpenSYCL / hipSYCL](https://github.com/OpenSYCL/OpenSYCL) adn [triSYCL](https://github.com/triSYCL/triSYCL).
 BTW, triSYCL is built on top of TBB (again !!) for the CPU backend, so that makes it cpu generic.
 The installation of SYCL system is still a bit cumbersome :-(

 ## SIMD
 One can directly use AVX or neon instructions directly, but the algorithms are quite hard to write and to read, and you wouild need to write 100% of the algorithm for another instruction set.
-What if you can use a library that express a generic way to write SIMD like loop and take care of the low-level instruction ?
+What if you can use a library that express a generic way to write SIMD like loop and take care of the low-. level instruction ?
  * **Eve** a simd library by **Joel Falcou** and **Jean-Thierry Lapreste** : https://jfalcou.github.io/eve/index.html
 * One of my favourite author when it comes to speak about performance **Agner Fog** and here is a free booklet on simd and the **Vex library** : https://www.agner.org/optimize/vcl_manual.pdf.
 Be sure to have a look on his website (https://www.agner.org/optimize/) and github (https://github.com/vectorclass)
 * **XSIMD** [C++ wrappers for SIMD intrinsics](https://github.com/xtensor-stack/xsimd).
 Maybe not as complete as EVE but very convenient and easy to use.